-If you are owed a debt above $5,000 by an individual, bankruptcy can be a useful judgment debt recovery option to allow you to recover your debt.
+If you are owed a debt above $5,000* by an individual, bankruptcy can be a useful judgment debt recovery option.
 For more information click here.

-If you are owed more than $2,000 by a company, liquidation can be a useful debt recovery option to allow you to recover your debt.
+If you are owed more than $2,000* by a company, liquidation can be a useful debt recovery option.
 For more information click here.

-If you would need assistance with collecting money owed by a judgment debtor, or to recover a debt, contact Matthews Folbigg for specialist advice as to which judgment debt recovery option will be most effective for you.
+If you would need assistance with collecting money owed under a judgment, or to recover any debt, contact Matthews Folbigg Lawyers for specialist advice as to which judgment debt recovery option will be most effective for you.